 Vibrant art and patterned rugs infuse the playroom with creative energy.
+The mishmash mix of furniture and rugs allows for a playfulness perfect for a kid’s room.

 Throughout her new residence, Komenda sought to combine her eclectic tastes with an aesthetic suitable to the Arizona scenery.
 “I love pulling ideas from all varieties of styles,” she says.
 “But I still wanted the house to feel like it was in the Southwest.”

-To create an appropriate color palette, she drew hues from the surrounding desert landscape—dusty mauves, purples, even a pale green inspired by the morning sky.
+To create an appropriate color palette, she drew hues from the surrounding desert landscape—dusty mauves, purples, and even a pale green inspired by the morning sky.
 “It’s all about finding an equilibrium by mixing cool and warm tones,” Komenda explains.
 “It satisfies the eye to find that balance, and it makes an interior so much more exciting.”

 Linus, the family’s standard poodle, stands guard in the entryway.